-In an exclusive and impactful interview with the EFL, Leyton Orient captain Jobi McAnuff has spoken open and honestly about inclusion within football and society, as Clubs up and down the country prepare to show support for Stonewall’s Rainbow Laces campaign this weekend.
+In an exclusive and impactful interview with the EFL, Leyton Orient captain Jobi McAnuff has spoken open and honestly about inclusion within football and society, as Clubs up and down the country show support for LGBT+ History Month throughout February.

-As part of the EFL’s ‘Not Today or Any Day’ campaign, which aims to raise further awareness of the zero-tolerance approach to discrimination, the League and its Clubs will be involved in specific activity, taking place between Friday 4 December and Sunday 13 December.
+As part of the EFL’s ‘Not Today or Any Day’ campaign, which aims to raise further awareness of the zero-tolerance approach to discrimination, the League and its Clubs will show support for LGBT+ History Month throughout February.

 Speaking about both the issue and the campaign, McAnuff believes it’s vital that the power of football is used to effect positive change.